aneuhold/tracktory/docs/infrastructure/deployment-guide.md

   - Store GCP service account credentials as a secret (for example, GCP_SA_KEY) for MVP; consider OIDC/WIF later
   - Store DATABASE_URL, JWT_SECRET (matches NEXTAUTH_SECRET), R2 credentials, and any ALLOWED_ORIGINS in environment or repo secrets

+Migrations orchestration:

+- Build a small `cmd/migrate` tool (golang-migrate or goose) into the image or as a separate artifact
+- Deploy flow (recommended):
+  1. Run migrations against the target database in a dedicated CI job (with advisory lock)
+  2. If migrations succeed, deploy new API revision
+  3. Health check new revision; if failing, rollback API to previous revision; evaluate down-migrations only if safe
+- Prefer additive, backward-compatible migrations to support deploy-then-migrate when necessary

+Rollback strategy:

+- API: revert to previous Cloud Run revision
+- DB: avoid destructive down migrations; for breaking issues, apply corrective forward migration

 Step 8 - Smoke test

 - Visit https://yourdomain.com and basic app routes